cyberspace7/release-action/README.md

 It should be used if:

-- Commits are systematically pushed to the main/production branch **through pull requests**;
+- Commits (that matter) are systematically pushed to the main/production branch **through pull requests**;
-- Labels are used in PRs to classify the type (patch, minor, major);
+- Labels are used in PRs to classify the level of update (patch, minor, major);
 - The release commit is just about updating the `package.json` file.

 ### When it should not be used